alephbeis/indesign-scrips/Docs/ScriptUsage/Export/BulkPDFReverse.md

 ## Overview

-The `BulkVariantPDFReverse.jsx` script enables automated batch export of PDF files for each variant layer in your InDesign document.
-This specialized tool exports PDFs in reversed page order while automatically removing the first two pages (typically cover and blank pages), making it ideal for educational materials and publications requiring variant-specific outputs.
+The `BulkPDFReverse.jsx` script enables automated batch export of PDF files for each variant layer in your InDesign document.
+This tool can export PDFs in Normal order or in Reversed page order.
+When using Reverse Order, it automatically removes the first two pages (typically cover and blank pages), making it ideal for educational materials and publications requiring variant-specific outputs.

 ## Usage

 1. Open an InDesign document with variant layers (layers named with "v-" prefix)
-2. Ensure the document has an even number of pages and is saved
+2. Save the document; if exporting Reverse Order, ensure it has an even number of pages
-3. Run the `BulkVariantPDFReverse.jsx` script from the Scripts panel
+3. Run the `BulkPDFReverse.jsx` script from the Scripts panel
 4. Configure your options in the dialog:
+  - Choose export order: Normal, Reversed, or both
   - Select a PDF export preset
   - Set the base filename for exported files
 5. Click "Export" to begin the batch generation process

 ## Features

 - **Variant Layer Detection**: Automatically identifies layers with "v-" prefix (case-insensitive)
-- **Reversed Page Order**: All PDFs are exported with pages in reverse order
+- **Export Orders**: Export in Normal order, Reversed order, or both in one run
-- **Page Removal**: Automatically removes the first two pages from exports
+- **Page Removal**: Automatically removes the first two pages from reversed exports
 - **Non-Destructive**: Uses page range-based export without modifying the document
 - **Batch Processing**: Generates one PDF per variant layer automatically
 - **Organized Output**: Creates a 'PDF' subfolder next to your INDD file for all exports